nirtamir2/ai-sdk-slides/slides.md

 ````

 <!--
 Ollama also provides an SDK, which simplifies the process of interacting with the AI models.
-Here's an example of how to use it for a simple chat interaction.
+Here"s an example of how to use it for a simple chat interaction.
 We can also enable streaming for real-time responses, enhancing the user experience.
 -->

 ---